taxenco/Decision_Tree_R/README.md

  # Data

-The data selected is a Fetal cardiology medical dataset found on:
+The data selected is a Fetal cardiology dataset found on:

 https://archive.ics.uci.edu/ml/datasets/cardiotocography